My Friend's Little Sister Has It In for Me!: Light novels

 The light novel series is written by Ghost Mikawa and features illustrations by Tomari.
-It is published by SB Creative under their GA Bunko imprint, with the first volume being released on April 15, 2019; ten volumes have been released as of October 2022.
+It is published by SB Creative under their GA Bunko imprint, with the first volume being released on April 15, 2019; eleven volumes have been released as of March 2025.
 The series is licensed in English by J-Novel Club.

 Manga

-A manga adaptation by Hira Hiraoka began serialization in Square Enix's Manga UP! online web service on December 13, 2019 and has been compiled into six tankōbon volumes as of February 2023.
+A manga adaptation by Hira Hiraoka began serialization in Square Enix's Manga Up! online web service on December 13, 2019 and has been compiled into ten tankōbon volumes as of October 2025.
+The manga is published in English in North America by Comikey and Square Enix through the global version of Manga Up!.

 Anime

-An anime television series adaptation was announced during a livestream for the "GA Fes 2021" event on January 31, 2021.
-The cast of the series' drama CDs are reprising their roles.
+An anime television series adaptation was announced during a livestream for the "GA Fes 2021" event on January 31, 2021, with the cast of the series' drama CDs reprising their roles.
+It is produced by Blade and directed by Kazuomi Koga, with series composition and screenplays by Touko Machida, character designs Katsuyuki Sato, and music by Tsugumi Tanaka, Kaho Sawada, Kanade Sakuma and Hanae Nakamura.
+The series premiered on October 5, 2025, on the NUMAnimation programming block on TV Asahi and its affiliates.
+The opening theme song is "Uza Kawaikute Nani ga Warui!" (ウザ可愛くて何が悪い！), performed by Karubi Akami, while the ending theme song is "Hoshi no Kodō" (星の鼓動), performed by Kohana Lam.
+Crunchyroll is streaming the series.